-This is undoubtedly one of England's strangest things to do in May, but its tradition dates back to the 17th-century.
+This is undoubtedly one of England's strangest things to do in May, but this unique race dates back to the 17th-century.

-The aim – for those bonkers enough to compete – is to run up a ridiculously steep hill as fast as you can, while carrying a sackful of wool on your back.
+The aim (for those bonkers enough to compete) is to run up a ridiculously steep hill and back as fast as you can, while carrying a sackful of wool on your back.

 Tetbury was once an important town for Cotswold wool traders, and the races are thought to have originated with young drovers who wanted to show off in front of the local ladies.
 Around this, the town celebrates with a street fair, local stalls and amusement rides.

 The Tetbury Woolsack Races 2019 take place on 27 May at midday.
 If you fancy putting yourself into one of the championship races, you can register via the website.